Pillowtex Corporation

-Pillowtex Corporation was a United States textile manufacturing company from 1954 to 2003.
+Pillowtex Corporation was an American textile manufacturing company from 1954 to 2003.
 Beginning as a pillow manufacturer, the company diversified and manufactured bedsheets under various brand names.
 The company was officially declared bankrupt on October 7, 2003.
 The company liquidated over the following nine years, including machinery and brands.

 Origins

 Pillowtex was established in 1954 in Dallas, Texas, as a pillow manufacturer.
 Over time, Pillowtex's range of products extended to bed sheets, and mattress protectors.
 The company made over 10,000 products and was an industry leader in manufacturing blankets, pillows, mattress pads, and comforters.
 At its peak, Pillowtex operated 16 manufacturing and distribution facilities and employed over 7,650 people.
 Its tradenames included Beacon Manufacturing, Bigelow-Sanford, Fieldcrest Cannon, Leshner Corp. and Wiscassett Mills.
 Pillowtex was publicly traded on the New York Stock Exchange (NYSE) as PTX.

 In September 1997, Pillowtex acquired the Fieldcrest-Cannon bedsheet company of Kannapolis, North Carolina, for million in cash and stock.
 The acquisition tripled Pillowtex's sales.
 Pillowtex spent a further $133 million to consolidate operations, update plants to lower manufacturing costs and implement new information technology systems.
 In 1998, Pillowtex bought The Leshner Corporation for about $75 million.
 By the third quarter of 1998 however, sales missed expectations, and earnings declined, continuing its slide into 1999.
 Pillowtex's share price dropped from $46 to $11.
 By the end of 1999, Pillowtex was heavily leveraged.
 It had long-term debt of $1.01 billion and equity of just $242 million.